bowman-lab/ae-pocketminer/README.md

 python src/train_xtal_predictor.py
 ```

-This trains the base model using LIGSITE-derived labels from crystal
+This trains the base model using LIGSITE-derived labels from sampled
 structures.
-Training data arrays (X and y) are loaded from `data/task2/` as
+Training data arrays (X and Y) are loaded from `data/task2/` as
 numpy `.npy` files, following the same format as the original repo.

 **Phase 2 — fpocket refinement**